Skip to content

 Company History

 TODA Pay launched in 2022 under SMART PAYMENTS TECHNOLOGIES LTD, a British Columbia, Canada corporation registered with FINTRAC as a Money Services Business under M20438511 and incorporated under BC company registration BC1266435.
-The product was positioned from the start as a high-risk-friendly payment service provider for industries that struggle with mainstream acquirers — iGaming, sports betting, forex and CFD brokerage, crypto exchanges, high-risk eCommerce.
-The founding team is not publicly disclosed on the website; the About Us page lists departmental structure (Tech, Cybersecurity, Product, Legal, Finance) but no individual executives or directors.
-The registered office address (170-6660 Graybar Road, Richmond, BC, or 28-19628 55A Avenue, Langley, BC) is a corporate-services address shared with at least two other high-risk payment processors — SignaPay.ca and DomusPay.io — flagged by independent rating agency PayRate42.
+The product was positioned from the start as a high-risk-friendly payment service provider for industries that struggle with mainstream acquirers: iGaming, sports betting, forex and CFD brokerage, crypto exchanges and high-risk eCommerce.
+The founding team is not publicly disclosed on the website, and the About Us page lists departmental structure (Tech, Cybersecurity, Product, Legal, Finance) but no individual executives or directors.
+The registered office address (170-6660 Graybar Road, Richmond, BC, or 28-19628 55A Avenue, Langley, BC) is a corporate-services address shared with at least two other high-risk payment processors, SignaPay.ca and DomusPay.io, flagged by the independent rating agency PayRate42.

 Our analysis of 0 reviews from Trustpilot and industry sources